Coffee Prices See Support as Substantial Tariffs Remain on Brazilian Coffee

-Coffee prices are seeing support today after Brazilian coffee is apparently still subject to substantial US tariffs.
-The Trump administration announced last Friday that it would drop tariffs on commodities not grown in the US, but that relief only applied to 10% reciprocal tariffs.
+Coffee prices saw support on Monday after Brazilian coffee is apparently still subject to substantial US tariffs.
+The Trump administration announced last Friday that it dropped tariffs on commodities not grown in the US, including coffee, but that relief only applied to 10% reciprocal tariffs.
 Brazil's vice president said that Brazilian coffee exports to the US are still subject to the separate 40% tariff imposed by the Trump administration on Brazil on "national emergency" grounds related in part to Brazil's prosecution of former President Bolsonaro.
-The Trump administration has yet to provide any clarification as to tariffs on US imports of coffee from Brazil.
+The Trump administration has yet to clarify whether US coffee importers are exempt from paying the 40% tariffs.

-Coffee prices also have support from today's news from Somar Meteorologia that Brazil's largest arabica coffee-growing area, Minas Gerais, received 19.8 mm of rain during the week ended November 14, or 42% of the historical average.
+Coffee prices also had support from Monday's news from Somar Meteorologia that Brazil's largest arabica coffee-growing area, Minas Gerais, received 19.8 mm of rain during the week ended November 14, or 42% of the historical average.

-In a bearish factor, StoneX said last Wednesday, in its first forecast for the 2026/27 season, that Brazil will produce 70.7 million bags of coffee, including 47.2 million bags of arabica, a +29% y/y increase.
+In a bearish factor, StoneX forecast last Wednesday that Brazil will produce 70.7 million bags of coffee in the new 2026/27 marketing year, including 47.2 million bags of arabica, a +29% y/y increase.

 Increased Vietnamese coffee supplies are bearish for prices.
 The Vietnam National Statistics Office reported last Thursday that Vietnam's Jan-Oct 2025 coffee exports rose +13.4% y/y to 1.31 MMT.
 Also, Vietnam's 2025/26 coffee production is projected to climb +6% y/y to 1.76 MMT, or 29.4 million bags, a 4-year high.
 In addition, the Vietnam Coffee and Cocoa Association (Vicofa) said on October 24 that Vietnam's coffee output in 2025/26 will be 10% higher than the previous crop year if weather conditions remain favorable.
 Vietnam is the world's largest producer of robusta coffee.

 Shrinking ICE coffee inventories are also supportive of prices.
-The 50% tariffs imposed on US imports from Brazil have led to a sharp drawdown in ICE coffee inventories.
-ICE-monitored arabica inventories fell to a 1.75-year low of 403,190 on Friday, and ICE robusta coffee inventories fell to a 3.75-month low of 5,723 lots.
-American buyers are voiding new contracts for Brazilian coffee purchases due to the 50% tariffs on US imports from Brazil, thereby tightening US supplies, as about a third of America's unroasted coffee comes from Brazil.
+The US tariffs imposed on US coffee imports from Brazil have led to a sharp drawdown in ICE coffee inventories.
+ICE-monitored arabica inventories fell to a 1.75-year low of 400,790 bags on Monday.
+ICE robusta coffee inventories fell to a 4-month low of 5,648 lots on Monday.
+American buyers are voiding new contracts for Brazilian coffee purchases due to the tariffs on US imports from Brazil, thereby tightening US supplies, as about a third of America's unroasted coffee comes from Brazil.
 US purchases of Brazilian coffee from August through October, during which President Trump's tariffs took effect, dropped by 52% from the same period last year to 983,970 bags.

 Coffee prices found support after Conab, Brazil's crop forecasting agency, cut its Brazil 2025 arabica coffee crop estimate on September 4 by -4.9% to 35.2 million bags from a May forecast of 37.0 million bags.
 Conab also reduced its total Brazil 2025 coffee production estimate by 0.9% to 55.2 million bags, from a May estimate of 55.7 million bags.